practicalli/personal-journal/docs/posts/2023/november-21.md

 ---
-title: "21st November - continuing Debian move"
+title: "Continuing the move to Debian Linux"
 date: 2023-11-21
 categories:
   - journal